YcleptJohn/placement-report/report.md

 #### Sprint Planning

-As demonstrated by the graph above the sprints have a clearly defined start and end.
-Most pods in the web team use JIRA to keep track of tickets and will store a backlog of all of the tasks they need to get to.
+Most pods in the web team use JIRA to keep track of tickets and will store a backlog of all the tasks they need to eventually do.
 This backlog is used when planning out exactly what should be done for the next two-week sprint.
-Tickets are 'pulled in' to a sprint based on the priority given by the PO, engineers and testers will work together to discuss what they think can realistically be accomplished.
+Tickets are discussed and pulled in to the upcoming sprint according to the priority given the by the PO, whilst engineers and testers discuss what is realistically achievable.

-#### Development Stage
+#### Development, Testing and Deployment Stage

-Once a set of tickets have been agreed for the sprint there is then two-weeks of continuous workflow where every day the pod will meet to discuss progress.
-At this point the engineers will pick up tickets from the sprint backlog, working towards completing the requirements specified on the ticket.
+This stage of the cycle acts as a continuous workflow where every day the pod will meet to discuss progress.
+Development, testing and deployment could happen many times within a single sprint as this step repeats as increments of work get finished.

-#### Pull Request Review Stage

-When a developer completes a piece of work he will open a pull request (PR) which can then be reviewed by at least one other developer.
-It will be checked to ensure the code has been written to a high standard and that it looks suitable without introducing avoidable technical debt.
-If the reviewer(s) deem it acceptable then the code will move on in the process to the testing phase.
-If not, then the original developer will usually discuss the feedback given and adapt the code as they see fit.
-This cycle continues until the code is deemed acceptable.

-#### Testing Stage

-During this phase the tester(s) of the pod will prove that the code works on their own machine in a range of scenarios.
-They will typically test it across different browsers and environments to prove thoroughly that it works as expected.
-This helps to cover areas that the engineer wouldn't have tested and even use cases that they may not have known about.
-If there are any problems at this stage it will be sent back to the engineer to be investigated and addressed.
-If the fix involves code, then the process jumps back up to the development stage and has to come back through review.
-Eventually when the requirements have been met and no issues are found during testing it will be deployed.

-#### Deployment Stage

-Due to the closeness of testing and deploying this stage will usually be handled by the tester.
-There are two main steps of deployment, one of which is to deploy to staging and another from staging to production.
-The staging environment exists as a sandbox, hidden from customers but providing a more realistic testing environment than a local machine.
-This is another reason that deployments are commonly handled by testers, because they can use the time in staging to give it one final test before it goes live.
-As soon as a production deployment has been finished the change will be visible to the customers.
+Once an engineer feels their work is complete they'll put their work into a pull request.
+This is an opportunity for other members of the team to review the work and ensure its fit for purpose and the code looks of an acceptable quality.
+Any feedback given will need to be taken on board with appropriate changes made until the code is accepted.

+After a successful review a ticket will move on to be tested.
+The testers of the pod will ensure that the code works in a range of scenarios and across different environments, including mobile and desktop.
+If the code fails to meet requirements in one way or another it will be returned to the engineer to fix, in which case the entire pull request review process has to happen again.
+Once accepted the change will usually be deployed by the tester, who may also test it works in staging and shortly thereafter production.
+At this point the change will be visible to live customers on our website, which is why there is so much emphasis placed on the testing before deployment.

 #### Mid-Sprint Review